 In 2017 (implemented in 2018), the Colorado Code of Regulations changed regarding security at properties manufacturing or growing marijuana.
-The changes require these facilities to install fencing and lighting at facilities.
-These requirements diverge significantly from the Code and do not align with the County goals related to the preservation of rural character.
-Staff determined that an update to address this change is not consistent with our comprehensive plan and code intent.
-In addition, the State will allow marijuana establishments in the County to apply for a waiver which would exempt them from these state requirements.
+The changes require these facilities to install fencing and lighting.
+However, marijuana establishments may apply for a waiver, which would exempt them from these requirements.
+The requirements diverge significantly from the Code and do not align with the County goals related to the preservation of rural character.
+Staff therefore determined that an update to address this change is not consistent with the Comprehensive Plan and Code intent.